-The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, or carry out the larger part of their business activities in Emerging Markets.
+The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity-equivalent securities of companies which are domiciled in, based in, conduct the larger part of their business activities in, or are listed on a Regulated Market in, developed markets.

 The sub-fund promotes E/S characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments.
-The sub-fund will have a minimum proportion of 51% of investments that are aligned with the E/S characteristics it promotes.
-Other investments includes liquid assets (ancillary liquid assets, bank deposits, money market instruments and money market funds) and financial derivatives instruments which may be used for efficient portfolio management.
+The sub-fund will have a minimum proportion of 70% of investments that are aligned with the E/S characteristics it promotes.
+Other investments include liquid assets (ancillary liquid assets, bank deposits, money market instruments and money market funds) and financial derivatives instruments which may be used for efficient portfolio management.